xueying-lin/MechaCar_Statistical_Analysis/README.md

 -  Since the *p-value* is **0.042**, slightly smaller than the significance level, 0.05, so we **reject the null hypothesis.** There is **statistical difference** between the PSI for **manufacturing lot 3** and the population mean of 1,500 pounds per square inch.

 ## Study Design: MechaCar vs Competition
+1. Purpose: Quantify how the MechaCar performs against the vehicles from other manufacturers

+2. Study Questions: Whether **the City and Highway fuel efficiency, Horse Power, Maintenance cost, Interior attraction rating, and Safety rating** of the *newest MechaCar* are significantly different from the vehicle data from *other manufacturers?*

+3. Hypothesis
+ - H0 : The means of all groups are equal.
+ - Ha : At least one of the means is different from all other groups.

+4. Metrics are going to test:
+ - City Fuel Efficiency
+ - Highway Fuel Efficiency
+ - Horse Power
+ - Maintenance Cost
+ - Interior Attraction rating
+ - Safety Rating

+5. Used Statistical test:
+ This study will use ANOVA test since there are more than 2 independent variables (types of manufacturers).
+Also, the metrics this study will use for dependent variables are continuous data, and the independent variable(types of manufactuerers) is nominal (categorical) data.
+ANOVA test is the best match for this study.

+6. Needed Data:
+ First, all the vehicle data should be from the same year, same transmission mode.
+ Second, the study needs the vehicle data from MechaCar and at least two different manyfacturers.
+ Third,  The list of names of the manufactuers will be the x value(independent variable).
+ Fourth, the study needs the data of city and highway fuel efficiency, horse power, maintencance cost, interior attraction rating, and safety rating data for each vehicle to be the dependent variable.
+The variables should be continuous data.
+ Lastly, the ANOVA test will be done for each metric seperately.